 Everyone is strongly advised to get immunized against the virus, including pregnant women.
 If you have not yet received the vaccine, you are recommended to do so (unless you are one of the very rare people who has a true allergy to the vaccine).
 Having two doses of vaccine provides effective protection against serious illness; a third (booster) dose may provide additional protection.
 Some people may also be offered immunization against 'flu'; it is the start of the 'flu' season in South Africa, and we do not want to have this virus circulating on St Helena at the same time as SARS CoV2.

-Below is a list of chronic illnesses that could continue to put people at risk of getting seriously ill from COVID-19, despite vaccination:
+Below is a list specifically compiled for St Helena of conditions that might put people at a slightly increased risk from COVID-19: